cwiechmann/axway-open-docs-1/content/en/docs/apim_relnotes/20211130_apimgr_relnotes.md

 placeholder

+### Set Client Credentials as a Grant type

+You can now enable OAuth authorization for access tokens as Client credential type to share resources from another server using a Client ID and a Client Secret.
+For more information, see [Setting Grant type - Client Credentials](/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web/#grant-type---client-credentials).

+### New Amplify menu header

+A new customisable header has been integrated to API Manager and API Gateway Manager.
+The new header allows you to enable search and help in multiple Axway portals, and to access the [Amplify platform](https://platform.axway.com/#/) portal.
+For more information see, [Customize Amplify menu header](/docs/apim_administration/apimgr_admin/api_mgmt_custom/#customize-amplify-menu-header).

 ## Important changes

 It is important, especially when upgrading from an earlier version, to be aware of the following changes in the behavior or operation of the product in this update, which may impact on your current installation.